Hot again Wednesday with storm potential

 Tue evening forecast – Aug 27, 2024

-INDIANAPOLIS (WISH) — Today was officially Indy’s hottest day of 2024 as we achieved a high temperature of 94 degrees.
+INDIANAPOLIS (WISH) — Tuesday was officially Indianapolis’ hottest day of 2024 with a high temperature of 94 degrees.

 Areas elsewhere across the state also felt the brunt of the heat.

 Expect this hot pattern to march on through the next couple of days with rain and storm chances increasing.
-Eventually, we’ll move towards a much more comfortable slate of weather.
+Eventually, we’ll move toward a much more comfortable slate of weather.

 Tuesday night: We could be in for another record warm night tonight.
 Lows will only fall into the mid 70s.
 Indy’s record warm low for tonight is 74 from 2013.